 [Charles P. Mountford, 'Records of the American-Australian scientific expedition to Arnhem Land vol. 1: Art, myth and symbolism']

-Jonathan Jones (Australia, b.1978) (Author), Mountford Gifts: Works from the American-Australian scientific expedition to Arnhem Land 1948, Sydney, 2009, 3, 4. titled 'Mautia and Borok - Kangaroo and Cockroach'
+Jonathan Jones, Mountford Gifts: Works from the American-Australian scientific expedition to Arnhem Land 1948, 'Mountford Gifts: Works from the American-Australian scientific expedition to Arnhem Land 1948', pg.
+1-5, Sydney, 2009, 3, 4. titled 'Mautia and Borok - Kangaroo and Cockroach'

 National Art Gallery of New South Wales, Purchases and Acquisitions for 1956 National Art Gallery of N.S.W., Sydney, 1956, 22. cat.no.
 50; titled 'The kangaroo man and the cockroach'

 Other works by Unknown

 Taking milk to town from the mountains Shoalhaven District